UmmItC/Blog/content/en/blog/windows/terminal/scoop/scoop-commands.md

    This command retrieves the installation script from the internet and runs it using the `iex` (Invoke-Expression) command.

 And that's it!
-You now have Scoop installed and ready to roll.
+You now have Scoop installed and ready to use!

-### Basic Usage: Install and Update Database
+### Basic Usage: Package Manage

-With Scoop installed, you can start exploring its capabilities:
+With Scoop Package manage, you can start exploring its capabilities:

 - **Installing Packages:** Use the `scoop install` command followed by the name of the package to install software effortlessly.
 For example: